Cryptosporidium: A Particularly Challenging Type of Coccidia

 This is generally good news except for the immunosuppressed owner, who might adopt an infected pet without knowing it.
 Remember, in the immunosuppressed individual Cryptosporidiosis can be a life-threatening infection.

 SCREENING FOR INFECTION

-A routine fecal flotation test, as is recommended once or twice a year for most pets, is likely to miss Cryptosporidium as it is such a small organism.
-At the present time more specialized testing such as PCR testing for Cryptosporidium DNA or ELISA tests for Cryptosporidium proteins are the best way to go but these tests were developed to detect the Cryptosporidium species that infect humans so there may be some issues with sensitivity.
+A routine fecal flotation test, as is recommended once or twice a year for most pets, is likely to miss Cryptosporidium.
+There are two main reasons for this: first, Cryptosporidium is extremely small and second, oocysts are only intermittently shed.
+At the present time more specialized testing such as PCR testing for Cryptosporidium DNA or ELISA tests for Cryptosporidium proteins are the best way to go but these tests were developed to detect the Cryptosporidium species that infect humans so there may be some issues with test sensitivity.
 Screening routinely for Cryptosporidium is probably not warranted for healthy animals unless they are going to be spending time with immune-compromised individuals.